hyper-expanse/dotfiles/personal-desktop.md

 Once `vagrant-libvirt` has been installed, have vagrant install the plugin:
 * `vagrant plugin install vagrant-libvirt`

+### Libvirt User

+Using any `vagrant` command that modifies the state of a `libvirt` managed machine will require you to enter your password to authenticate.

+To avoid the authentication prompt simply add yourself to the `libvirt` user group:
+* `sudo usermod -G libvirt -a ${USER}`

 ## LinuxBrew

 Navigate to the [LinuxBrew](https://github.com/Homebrew/linuxbrew) and install all the required packages for your Linux distribution.